1775–1782 North American smallpox epidemic: George Washington

 George Washington contributed greatly to the progression of public health systems in America.
-During his time working with the Continental Army, Washington observed how smallpox and other diseases spread like wildfire through Army camps and gatherings.
+During his time working with the Continental Army, Washington observed how smallpox and other diseases spread through Army camps and gatherings.
 This was often due to the cramped and dirty living conditions of these places.
 Washington understood the destructive nature of smallpox and other diseases such as malaria, diphtheria, and scarlet fever.
 He was one of the first to introduce the idea of compulsory health initiatives such as widespread inoculation.
 Washington also had experience with disease outside the realm of combat and war.
 Having himself suffered from many illnesses and observing those of his family, George Washington was an integral part of the establishment of American public health programs.

 Along with quarantine, another one of Washington's methods for keeping his men healthy was with the use of inoculation.
 Washington, like others of the time period, was not intimately familiar with the exact mechanisms of the virus.
 However, he and others were able to realize that men who had previously contracted and subsequently recovered from smallpox were unlikely to become ill a second time.
 Thus, early on Washington recognized the strategic advantage of these individuals.
 During an outbreak in Boston, Washington sent troops made up only of men who had previously been infected with smallpox.
 With this, he was able to both protect his soldiers and take advantage of the vulnerability of Boston and its British inhabitants during the smallpox outbreak of March 1776.